atomrc/kakoune-jsdoc/README.md

 # Limitation

-For the moment it only works for function declaration
+- it only works for function declaration
+- it's having some hard times with destructured objects as function parameters